k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 - **Deployment of Broadway flows** as part of the LU to which they belong.

-- **Deployment of References objects**, when they exist in a project.
+- **Deployment of Reference objects**, when they exist in a project.
 All Reference (common) tables are deployed together.

 - **Deployment of Web Services**, when they exist in the project. <studio> The following deployment options are available: